Pure Hemp Hearts (500g)

 - You want to include more quality plant protein sources to your diet.

-- You are looking for easy ways to add a nutrient boost to your meals and snacks.
+- You are looking to add a plant based protein boost to your meals and snacks.

 Hemp seeds are a wonderful protein source with more than 25 per cent of their total calories coming from high-quality protein.
 Per 30 gram serving, hemp seeds will provide you with 10 grams of plant protein which is considerably more compared to a serving of flax or chia.